This is part 3 of a 3 part series designed to give you ideas for running a Harry Potter/Hogwarts camp.

 Muggle Magic Tricks

 Find a few magic tricks that are easy to learn.
 Then teach the students.
-Enough said.

 Us professors like to show off a bit and so we show the students our mind reading capabilities that all fully qualified wizards possess.
 We will perform one of a dozen mind reading tricks that we have practiced, but one of my favorites has to be Black Magic.
 Click the link below for instructions.
 If the students don’t know it, and most of them won’t, they will be begging you to show them how it’s done.

 We designated an area where we placed a large plastic egg.
-One of the staff put on horns and a tail as he was the dragon.
+One of the staff put on a dragon hat and a tail as he was the dragon.
 One person from each house took turns attempting to get the egg from the dragon.
 If after one minute the student was unable to get the egg a second student then helped.
 Now it was two students against the dragon.
 The participants with the fastest time received house points.

 Retrieving a Loved One